coderefinery/jupyter/content/guide.md

 By the end of this lesson, learners should:
 - be able to explain what a computational narrative is
 - be able to identify areas of their own work where Jupyter notebooks could be an appropriate tool
-- be able to use the JupyterLab user interface efficiently
+- be able to use the JupyterLab interface efficiently
 - understand that version control is equally important for notebooks as for other code
 - know how to version control notebooks efficiently using JupyterLab plugins
-- realize that notebooks can be used to document scientific analysis, and published e.g. as supplementary information with journal articles to aid reproducibility
+- know that notebooks can be used to document scientific analysis, and published e.g. as supplementary information with journal articles to aid reproducibility
 - know how to share notebooks via Binder
 - understand possible pitfalls of using notebooks